Hello team members and supporters.

 - Be a positive influence on the team

-You can try out the sport at one of our practises.
-After three sessions, you will need to become a member of Comox Valley Wheelchair Sports Society.
+You can try out the sport at one of our practices.
+After attending your first time free, you will need to become a member of the Comox Valley Wheelchair Sports Society.

 A bit about us:

 Our team is made up of a group of enthusiastic people.
-We have players from age 13 to 83.
+We have players from age 12 to senior .
 It is just plain that much fun!